yungselm/AIVUS-CAA/README.md

 Make sure to quickly check the **config.yaml** file and configure everything to your needs.

+**Display**:
+- image_size: In Pixel creates quadratic box displaying the IVUS images.
+Default 800x800 px.
+- gating_display_stretch: input parameter for .setStretchFactor in class RightHalf
+- lview_display_stretch: input parameter for .setStretchFactor in class RightHalf
+- windowing_sensitivity: Defines how much windowing changes with <kbd>RMB<kbd> draging
+- n_interactive_points: The dragable points on the contour, default 10 equally spaced points, however new one can also be added interactively by clicking on the contour
+- alpha_contour: Used as input parameter for .setAlpha in class IVUSDisplay.
+Default 128 for 50% transparency, higher values more opaque.

+**Gating**:
+- normalize_step: If step=0 compute one global z-score over the entire data.
+If step > 0 split data into non-overlapping windows of length normalize_step and apply z-score to each window seperately.
+- lowcut: lower frequency for Butterworth filter.
+Default 1.33Hz which is ~80bpm (since detecting systole and diastole this is equivalent to 40bpm).
+- highcut: higher frequency for Butterworth filter.
+Default is 6.0Hz which is 360bpm (since detecting systole and diastole this is equivalent to 180bpm).
+- order: Order for the Butterworth filter.
+Default 6 based on experiments with our data.
+- extrema_y_lim: Setting for finding local extrema, next extrema most be >50th percentile of previous as default
+- extrema_x_lim: Distance in frames for next local extrema.
+Default set to 6 frames.

 ## Usage

 After the config file is set up properly, you can run the application using: